onsclom/my-website/src/content/posts/immediate-feedback.md

 totally ruined the feedback loop.
 I believe we could have learned faster and more importantly, enjoyed programming, if we used a process that promoted immediate feedback.

-19 year old me would be very suprised to hear that I actually enjoy programming now.
+19 year old me would be very surprised to hear that I actually enjoy programming now.
 I do things like [Advent of Code](https://adventofcode.com/), coding puzzles much like my school assignments, for fun!
 Also, I make projects not just for the final product, but because I enjoy the process!
 I believe immediate feedback is the main factor that caused this change.
 The following are different